-On April 1, 2019, the Group started to apply fair value hedge accounting in order to reflect in its consolidated financial statements the effect of risk management activities to mitigate the risk of changes in the fair value of certain fixed rate debt securities in issue and borrowings arising from changes in interest rates.
+The Group applies fair value hedge accounting in order to reflect in its consolidated financial statements the effect of risk management activities to mitigate the risk of changes in the fair value of certain fixed rate debt securities in issue and borrowings arising from changes in interest rates.
 The Group designates interest rate swaps as hedging instruments.
 Changes in fair values of hedging instruments are recognized in the consolidated income statements, together with changes in fair value of the hedged item attributable to the hedged risk.
 The fair value changes adjust the carrying amount of the hedged item.
 If the hedge no longer meets the criteria for hedge accounting for reasons other than the derecognition of the hedged item, the adjustment to the carrying amount of the hedged item for which the effective interest method is used is amortized to profit or loss over the period to maturity of the hedged item.
 When the hedged item is derecognized, the adjustment is recognized immediately in the consolidated income statements.